carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 #### 3.1.1 Topology Level (List) `metadata/topology-levels`

 ##### Description
-***TODO: Placeholder to add descriptions [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/89)
+A list of named topology levels and their relation to each other.

 ##### Request Object
-***TODO: Placeholder to add request object [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/89)
+N/A

 ##### Response Object
 - `id` - _string_ - (REQUIRED) - The unique identifier representing this resource.
 It **may** be human-readable, such as `Balancing Area`.
-- `level` - int - (REQUIRED) - A number representing the hierarchy of this resource topology in relation to the other resource types.
+- `level` - int - (OPTIONAL) - A number representing the hierarchy of this resource topology in relation to the other resource types.
 These levels **shall** include a sequential set of positive integers starting at 0.
 ##### Example
 ```
 ==Request==